bufbuild/docs.buf.build/docs/bsr/usage.md

 }
 ```

-If we try to `buf push` to the BSR we'll get an immediate error:
+If you tried to `buf push` this definition to the BSR, you'd get an error along these lines:

 ```
 Failure: units/v1/metric.proto:5:1:syntax error: unexpected identifier.
 ```

-Sure you can have CI workflows to automatically catch compilation errors, but by using the BSR these guarantees are made available to everyone out-of-the-box.
+You _could_ set up your existing CI workflows to automatically catch compilation errors, but with
+the BSR these guarantees are built in.

-That's it.
-This module can now be consumed as a first class dependency and its [generated documentation](documentation.md) can be viewed on the BSR.
+Your API consumers can now use this module as a first-class dependency and view its [generated
+documentation](documentation.md) on the BSR.

 ## Add a dependency